anee-helsinki/KingsQueensAndDeities/README.md

 The folders in this repository contain the following:

-<b>Kings:</b> The text file from which we extracted all connections between kings and deities within a window of ten words from each other.
-A list of the names of kings and deities extracted.
-A list of the texts used.
+<b>Kings:</b> The text file from which we extracted the connections between kings and deities within a window of ten words; frequency lists; collocate lists; other statistics and lists concerning the data on kings and deities.

 <b>Queens:</b> A listing of queens and the deities mentioned in the same text.
 A list of pairs of queens and deities with the number of times they were mentioned together in all the texts studies.
 A list of the texts used.